amyspark-ng/clickery-hexagon/LOG.md

 		})
 	})
 ```
+- When doing achievements i need to add a timeAfter property that waits a time to actually add the toast that indicates you unlocked it
 - ADD THE THING WHERE THE GNOME WALKS ACROSS THE SCREEN AND BE LIKE HOLY SHIT GUYS DID YOU SEE THAT?
 	* Every second have a chance of something% that triggers it